sachinrockyrao/valor-game/README.md

 ```
 * Scan QR code, once connected, appear green in termux at first boot-up.

-*Caution:- If failed again i.
-QR code, then repeat steps.
+*Caution:- If failed to scan QR code, then repeat steps.

 ─────────────────────────